Prostitution in Kazakhstan: Legislation

 In 2009, a group of disabled people in Karaganda asked the country's parliament for legalisation to subsidise commercial sex for the disabled.
 They were unsuccessful.

 Kazakhstan passed a law designed to combat trafficking in persons on 4 July 2013.

 On 1 January 2015, Kazakhstan introduced an administrative offence, article 449 "Attaching in public places," which includes, among other things, prostitutes soliciting potential clients in public.
 Prostitutes quietly standing on the spot were not affected.
 As this is an administrative offence, any fines imposed cannot be appealed.

 597 self-declared sex workers sent an open letter to President Nursultan Nazarbayev, the UN and OSCE in August 2016.
-The asked that prostitution be legislated and regulated.
+They asked that prostitution be legislated and regulated.
 They argued that regulation would provide better working conditions and security for the sex-workers and that taxes on prostitution would contribute to the Kazakhstani government coffers.

 Prostitution of minors

 Prostitution of minors is a problem in Kazakhstan.
-In Almaty, it is estimated the a third of prostitutes are underage.
+In Almaty, it is estimated that a third of prostitutes are underage.

 Almaty airport is used as a transit hub for Central Asian girls being sent to Amsterdam, Korea and the United Arab Emirates.

 Law enforcement agencies are trying to break up the gangs behind this.
 Officials claim that the number of minors involved in prostitution is systematically decreasing within the country.